PhuntshoNamgyel/SS2026_SDA202_02240354/Practicals/Practical_1/READ.md

 Approach 1: Hash and Collision Resolution

 This uses known hash functions like CRC32, MD5 or SHA-1 on the long URL and takes the first 7 characters of the result.
 The problem is that sometimes two different long URLs can produce the same 7 characters, which is called a collision.
 To fix this, the system adds extra characters to the original URL and tries again until it finds a unique result.
-The chapter also mentions using something called a Bloom filter to make this process faster, though it does not explain what a Bloom filter is in detail.
+To avoid querying the database on every attempt, the chapter recommends using a Bloom filter.
+A Bloom filter is a space efficient data structure that can quickly check whether a short URL already exists.
+Instead of hitting the database each time, it tells the system whether something definitely does not exist, which reduces unnecessary database calls and makes the collision resolution process faster.

 ![Hash and collision resolution flowchart](./images/3.png)